Bobcatmodder/SAATunes/README.md

    	As noted before, it'd be best to wait till I have the actual guide out, which I will try to finish ASAP.

-	 Sepcial features and MIDI functions this library supports
+Special features and MIDI functions this library supports

 	 	- Velocity Data (Which is interpreted as the initial note volume)
 	 	- Which channels are off/on, accessed through a boolean array
 	 	- Note volume decay (Decays the volume of a note that is held on over a specified rate)

 What I would like to add in the future

 	 	- Using the SAA1099's built in noise channels for percussion (Which Len's original library supports)
 		 - Using the SAA1099's built in envelope generators for different insturments (Maybe also some software generated envelopes, or wiggling the note's frequency back/forth slightly to produce a different sound?)